Adapted from a Google map

-When Umar arrives, communal property is at the heart of Muslim as well as animist social structure.
+When Umar and his crowd arrive, communal property is at the heart of local Muslim as well as animist social structure.
 But Islamic law demands division among heirs, and the regime sends soldier-backed judges to enforce it.

 By the 1890's all the land in the densely-populated Segu area is privately held, and produces millet for fifty local markets.